HugoDaniel/hugodaniel.com/content/posts/2024-07-21-color-picker.md

 ![A modern color picker, with the square.](/images/colorpicker1.png)

-I find that original ideas are often the most elegant.
+I find that original ideas are often the most elegant, and like Leonardo Da Vinci said:

 ### "Simplicity is the ultimate sophistication"